 Although you can’t beat the convenience of canned chickpeas, I do like to soak and boil my own.
 I think they taste better when boiled at home.
 The chickpeas can also be frozen in 1 or 2 cup portions ready for use.
-I use them for hummus, falafals, aloo cholay, veggie burgers and more.
+I use them for hummus, falafals, aloo cholay, veggie burgers, add to salads, and more.

 Recipe: Soaking Chickpeas